-(Joshua 24:1) Then Joshua gathered all the tribes of Israel to Shechem, and called for the elders of Israel and for their heads and their judges and their officers; and they presented themselves before God.
+(Joshua 24:1) Then Joshua gathered all the tribes of Israel to Shechem, and summoned the elders, the heads, the judges, and the officers of Israel; and they presented themselves before God.

 Rather than gather the leaders of the 12 tribes of Israel at Shiloh where the Ark of the Covenant and the Tabernacle were located (about 10 miles away), Joshua called them to Shechem where the LORD first met Abraham after He told him to leave Haran.
 At Shechem, the LORD told Abraham that He was giving the land of the Canaanites to his offspring, and there Abraham built an altar to the LORD (see Genesis 12:6-7).
 After Joshua led the Israelites into the Promised Land, they met near Shechem where for the first time in the land Joshua renewed the covenant (the agreement between the LORD and Abraham's descendants) that the LORD had made with them through Moses and where Joshua taught them the Law of God once again (Joshua 8:30-35).
 Now, as he neared death, Joshua renewed the covenant once again and taught the leaders of the Israelites how to govern God's people and lead them to live according to the Law of Moses.